OCHA-DAP/hdx-scraper-template/README.md

 ### Jenkins
 docker-compose.yml, docker-requirements.yml, Dockerfile, run-dev.sh, run-once-dev.sh and run_env
 are only needed for Jenkins. (.github/workflows/python-package.yml is not used.)

+## Best Practices
+It is highly recommended to have a README.md that details what your script does, from where it obtains data, how to run it, what resources it uses (eg. CPU, memory, disk, network) and what environment variables are needed.
+An example is shown below the heading "Text for Scraper's README.md below"

+It is a good idea to set up [Travis](https://travis-ci.com/) for running tests on check in (using the Travis website's simple UI) and to set up [coveralls](https://coveralls.io/) in the website UI to ensure that tests cover the majority of your code.

+It is very helpful to comment your code appropriately especially things that you think might confuse someone looking at your code for the first time.

+## Examples

 For a full scraper following this template for GitHub Actions see:
 [OAD](https://github.com/OCHA-DAP/hdx-scraper-covid-viz)